How to Calculate Child Support in a Stockton Divorce Case

 CS = $480

-Even if you calculate your child support using this formula (or the state’s child support calculator), remember that your case may be different for several reasons—most notably that the court will consider childcare costs, healthcare costs, and other special costs when ordering child support.
+Even if you calculate your support using this formula (or the state’s child support calculator), remember that your case may be different for several reasons.
+Most notably, the court will consider childcare costs, healthcare costs, and other special costs when ordering child support.

-The more time the non-custodial parent spends with the children, the lower his or her child support is likely to be, too.
+The more time the non-custodial parent spends with the children, the lower their child support is likely to be.
+Spending more time with the children can reduce child support obligations.

 California’s child support guidelines, as any family court lawyer can tell you, were designed to provide for a minimum level of child support.
 Deviations are only allowed in very limited situations.

-Legal Consequences of Failure to Pay Child Support After a Court Order
+Legal Consequences of Failure to Pay After a Court Order

 If the party ordered to pay child support fails to pay, your attorney can file a motion for contempt.
 The court will review the facts in your case and determine what’s going on, and the consequences for failure to pay can be very severe—even including jail time.